UtrechtUniversity/irods-offline-install/README.md

 # Testing the scripts using Vagrant

-- If you'd like to customize the packages to be installed, adjust the the APT_PACKAGES variable in local-repo.env.
+- If you'd like to customize the packages to be installed, adjust the the APT_PACKAGES variable in _local-repo.env_.
 - Run _./prepare-offline-repo.sh_ .
 This script creates a VM and downloads the required iRODS packages, as well as their dependencies.
-It copies a tarball containing a local apt repository with the packages to the offline-install directory.
+It copies a tarball containing a local apt repository with the packages to the _offline-install_ directory.
 - Start the test VM: _cd test-offline-install && vagrant destroy -f && vagrant up_.
 Vagrant automatically configures the local iRODS repository and installs the iRODS packages.
 - You can log in on the test VM using _vagrant ssh_ to check that the packages have been installed correctly.
 In order to use iRODS, it is necessary to initialize the database and run the setup script.
 Please consult the _Installing iRODS_ section of the [iRODS beginner training](https://github.com/irods/irods_training/blob/master/beginner/irods_beginner_training_2019.pdf) for details.